CIROH-UA/DEVCON_SNOW_ML/Getting Started.md

 # Getting Started:

 If using CIROH Resources, login to the 2i2c hub.
-Select a server option (Medium or Small) and choose DECVON_SNOW_ML from the dropdown list.
+Select a server option (Medium or Small) and choose Neural Networks for Snow Modeling from the dropdown list.

     https://ciroh.awi.2i2c.cloud